maryam-galal/-Logistic-Regression-and-Decision-Tree-Models-on-Diabetes-Dataset-/README.md

-## Logistic Regression for Binary Classification – Project Summary
+## Logistic Regression and Decision Tree for Binary Classification – Project Summary

 This project applies **Logistic Regression**, **Decision Tree**, and **Random Forest** models on the **Pima Indians Diabetes Dataset** using a complete machine learning pipeline.
 Various experiments were conducted to evaluate model performance under different preprocessing and tuning conditions using `GridSearchCV`.